LOVELYVD/AURDINO/README.md

+# AURDINO

+LINE FOLLOWER ROBOT : Sense and follows a black line.

-# AURDINO:I have used a microcontroller to control whole the process of system .
+:I have used a microcontroller to control whole the process of system .
 Arduino is an open-source hardware and very useful for project developments.

-LINE FOLLOWER ROBOT : Sense and follows a black line.

 When light falls on a white surface it is almost fully reflected .
 When light falls on a  black surface light is completely absorbed.
 This behavior of light is used in building a line follower robot.